-There are a ton of great options for selling clothes online.
+There are a ton of great options for selling clothes.
 Depending on the brands you want to sell and whether you want to manage your own listings, some websites are better than others.

 Poshmark aims to be a social platform for clothing sales.
 Sellers have a wardrobe that app users can follow, and shoppers can comment and ask questions about items for sale.
 Shipping is easy: buyers pay a fixed cost for each item of up to five pounds, and sellers get an automatic label printed out and sent to their email addresses.

-Poshmark also has four themed shopping events per day called parties, where sellers share relevant merchandise with their fans. o can also offer deals on listings, which the sellers can accept or reject.
+Poshmark also has four themed shopping events per day called parties, where sellers share relevant merchandise with their fans.
+You can also offer deals on listings, which the sellers can accept or reject.
 Sellers can also give discounts or lower shipping costs to shoppers who have liked their items in the past.

 Swap.com markets itself as a community of thrifters.
 Instead of paying full price for new clothes, you can get great deals on gently-used pieces from their shop.

 This is a good option for lower-value clothing, as their focus is affordability and keeping items out of landfills.
 If you’ve got some unwanted clothing items taking up room in your closet, consider selling them to Swap for some quick cash.

 ThredUP is one of the best online sites for people who want to make money selling their old clothes.
-They take care of everything for you, including listing your items online.
+They take care of everything for you, including listing your items.
 This store is popular with mid-range brands like GAP and J.Crew.